01Make Sure You're Eligible

 02Obtain a Student Pilot Certificate

-(If you already have a student pilot certificate, recreational pilot certificate, or sports pilot certificate, you can skip to step 3.)
-Otherwise, you'll begin by obtaining a student pilot certificate (and typically an aviation medical certificate at the same time).
+You'll begin by obtaining a student pilot certificate (and typically an aviation medical certificate at the same time).
 You have three options for obtaining a student pilot certificate:

 - You can get your student pilot certificate and aviation medical certificate at the same time at the aviation medical examiner's office when you go in for your appointment.
 The document that the examiner gives you after you successfully complete your medical exam will be both a student pilot certificate and medical exam in one.
 It is the most common option since the medical certificate is required before a student can solo the aircraft.